How Often Should You Have Your Chimney Swept and Why?

 If you have a fireplace and frequently enjoy a nice, roaring fire on a cold winter evening, then it is really important for you to keep the chimney clean.
-It is also a good idea to clean your chimney extra frequently if you happen to burn wood that has not been thoroughly dried or seasoned properly.
+It is also a good idea to clean your chimney in Chicago extra frequently if you happen to burn wood that has not been thoroughly dried or seasoned properly.

 The drier the wood, the hotter the fire will burn and that will help to reduce the amount of creosote that will be released into the smoke.

 However, regardless of how well of a job you do with your fireplace, it is necessary to clean away the build up of creosote inside the chimney liner.
 If you fail to do so the likelihood that you could easily experience a chimney fire at some point.